liyanonline/BIPython/KeyQuestions.md

  what others have bought previously.
  2. Describe the difference in roles assumed by the validation partition and the test partition.
+ 3. Two models are applied to a dataset that has been partitioned.
+ Model A is considerably more accurate than model B on the training data, but slightly less accurate than model B on the validation data.
+Which model are you more likely to consider for final deployment?